 Revisions:

 Rev 0: Initial version of the document.

+Rev 1: The resolutions are updated by applying the comments during the presentation and CID 1525 is removed.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbf D1.0 Draft.
 This introduction is not part of the adopted material.